emeti/WiPP/README.md

 ## Requirements
 - conda ([Bioconda website - Python 3.x](https://conda.io/en/latest/miniconda.html))

-> ### Note
+> ### IMPORTANT Note
-> IMPORTANT - snakemake does not work well with the latest conda.
+> Currently Snakemake (the main workflow tool used by WiPP) does not work well with the latest conda.
-See the info in [OS requirements install](documentation/Ubuntu-INSTALL.md) which version of conda has been tested to work.
+See the [Ubuntu requirements install](documentation/Ubuntu-INSTALL.md) for info which version of conda has been tested to work (applies to CentOS and other os).

-> If you install conda from scratch, remember to `source ~/.bashrc` or open a new terminal before installing WiPP.
+If you install conda from scratch, remember to `source ~/.bashrc` or open a new terminal before installing WiPP.

 ## Installation
 You can install **WiPP** using the following command: